tomas-osswald/switch_2020_g3/docs/sprint3/user_stories/US101_AddFamilyMember.md

 # 2. Analysis

 ## 2.1 Summary

+At the moment a person can have one or no phone numbers when it is created.
+Two options:

+- Two Person constructors (One with phone number, one without)
+- One constructor with a validation for phone number that accepts a null Phone Number.

+[COMMENT]: # (The first one seems better practice than the second one.
+Validate both)

 The following Domain Model is only referring to this user story.
 The complete model can be found in the diagrams folder.